catjunior/Java-JavaScript-Assessment/Spring/README.md

 Inside src/main/java/rest/demo/user
   -The UserController map the incoming URL to the related service functions
   -The Service contains the business logic
-  -The UserRepo is treated as a CRUD repository it to the H2, a "embedded memory database"
+  -The UserRepo is treated as a CRUD repository to the H2, an "embedded memory database"